MaxBittker/MaxBittker.github.io/src/pages/creative-research/index.md

 ### outward energy, documentation

 Documenting and sharing your work is really important!
+It's a way to motivate yourself to "finish" something.
+Posting a gif or screenshot is a great micro goal to punctuate your research.
+It also makes you think about how your work can best present itself or what aspects connect with people.

+I try to put thought into doing this well.

+I love to use my phone for this.
+I mostly share things on twitter and instagram, and iOS based photo and video editing tools are really easy to use.
+I think it's important to remove as many barriers as possible here, because if it takes extra time to prepare documentation, it will probably never happen.

+Say something about why you thought a piece was interesting to work on, or what you learned.
+Your friends are probably more interested in that story than in the visual effect.

+I sometimes rely on social media too much for validation that my time was well spent or that I'm

 Endorphin payoff (or crash!)

 There are some emotional pitfalls.

 ### Not wanting to make things

 This is part of the cycle too!
-It's natural to have ebbs and flow in your excitement.
-Feeling guilty for this is harmful.
-I try to remember that creative output is a life-long journey, and that "performance" is a state of balance between forces in my life.
+It's natural to have ebbs and flow in your energy.

+The nature of social media amplifies a lot of harmful ideas about productivity.
+"I should be more creatively productive" is a bad way to motivate yourself.
+I try to remember that creativity is a life-long journey.
+Output is not a measurement of growth of self worth.
+Balance and sustainability are more healthy than obsession and external validation.